-Matthew has spoken on a wide range trademark and copyright topics, including enforcement strategies with social media and ecommerce sites, trademark and design protections for fashion, personal names as trademarks, television plotlines featuring trademark and copyright law issues, "copyright troll" litigation, and comparative trademark use requirements outside the United States.
+He has published and spoken on a wide range trademark and copyright topics, including practice changes at the USPTO and other trademark agencies, enforcement strategies with social media and ecommerce sites, trademark and design protections for fashion, personal names as trademarks, television plotlines featuring trademark and copyright law issues, and comparative trademark use requirements outside the United States.

 Matthew leads Lowenstein’s LGBTQ+ Alliance to advocate for and education on the community inside and outside the firm.